daniestevez/gr-satellites/README.md

 This is the list of hierarchical flowgraphs in gr-satellites:

   * `ccsds_descrambler.grc` CCSDS additive descrambler (using unpacked PDUs)
-  * `hit_viterbi.grc` Viterbi decoder with Harbin Institute of Technology convention (POLYB, ~POLYA).
+  * `ccsds_viterbi.grc` Viterbi decoder with CCSS/NASA-GSFC convention
+     (POLYB, ~POLYA).
 Output is unpacked bits.
   * `sync_to_pdu.grc` Find a syncword and extract a PDU of fixed length containing unpacked bits